How to Adopt a Child From Foster Care

 According to the Adoption and Foster Care Analysis and Reporting System (AFCARS), the number of children and teens in U.S. foster care and the number of youth adopted from foster care rose in 2017.
 While the cost of adoption could be an obstacle for families who want to adopt, there is financial assistance for U.S. adoption that can be found at adoption costs and sources of financial support.
 For international adoption costs and supports learn more here.

-Training for Adopting from Foster Care
+Support and Training for Adopting from Foster Care

 Parents who adopt from foster care must undergo specific training to understand the effects of trauma and how to help children heal.
 According to the Child Welfare Information Gateway fact sheet, Parenting a Child Who Has Experienced Trauma, parenting a traumatized child may require a shift from seeing a “bad kid” to seeing a kid who has had bad things happen.
 A few resources for foster training are: PATH (Parents as Tender Healers), PRIDE (Parent Resources for Information, Development, and Education), or PS-MAPP (Model Approach to Partnerships in Parenting); some states and agencies may use local versions of these.